 Other information included in the chart below is the score from the Kogod Made in America Auto Index.
 The Kogod index is scored on a 100 point scale system.
 They look at not only where a particular model's research and development took place but also such factors as parts and assembly information, where a carmaker made capital investments and where the profits from the vehicle end up.

 Below you will also find the source of the vehicle's engine, transmission and the country in which the vehicle was assembled.
 Some automakers do not split specific models in their reporting, depending on the how the vehicle's configured, the source of the engine and transmission may vary.
-You can read more about this by consulting the full AALA list.

 If you're considering an American made sedan, check out the list below before making your final decision.